docker/docs/engine/installation/linux/suse.md

     container runs, it prints an informational message and exits.

 Docker EE is installed and running.
 You need to use `sudo` to run Docker commands.
-Continue to [Linux postinstall](linux-postinstall.md) to allow non-privileged users to run Docker commands and for other optional configuration steps.
+Continue to [Linux postinstall](linux-postinstall.md) to configure the graph storage driver, allow non-privileged users to run Docker commands, and for other optional configuration steps.

 #### Upgrade Docker EE